 At this point in time, the concept of small businesses having apps is still just growing.
 So be the first one in your neighborhood to offer an exciting app for your products and services, and then stand back and see the results.

 Cultivate customer loyalty

-Finally, customer loyalty is that one benefit which should encourage you to build a mobile app.
-Because of the immense advertising that surrounds all of us – billboards, TV advertisements, Facebook ads, email promotions, brochures, flyers, newspaper ads etc – slowly makes us lose our impact on customers.
+Finally, customer loyalty is one benefit that should encourage you to build a mobile app.
+Because of the immense advertising that surrounds all of us – billboards, TV advertisements, Facebook ads, email promotions, brochures, flyers, newspaper ads, etc – slowly makes us lose our impact on customers.

 In all this noise that constantly surrounds us, it is time to go back to the basics and create a sincere and true relationship with customers.
 A mobile app can allow you to stay much closer to your customers now than ever before.

 Must-have features on your app that translate into dollars

 Now, the question is what makes your app click with your customers?
 What should you add that would make the app as effective for your business as it should be?
 Let’s take a look:

 Install a strong feedback system

 First things first, feedback is the reason why businesses small and large have turned to apps.
 Unfortunately, most large businesses provide a boring contact form in the name of consumer queries, which seldom leads to the desired outcome for the consumer, wastes time and oftentimes pushes customers away.
 This kind of system is inefficient, to say the least.